brndnmtthws/brndn-io/content/posts/stop-catastrophizing/index.md

 Evolution happens very, very slowly, but we have sprinted ahead of it with our technologies.
 Anxiety is–in part at least–a defense mechanism that is left over from a much more harmful and cruel reality where if you injured yourself seriously you were very likely to die, and if you were banished from your tribe you would die alone in the wilderness.
 So when something bad happens, our brains go into overdrive and start imagining all the worst possible outcomes.
 This is a survival mechanism that has helped make us the most successful (and terrible) animal on this planet, and why we have successfully eliminated some 83%[^1] of all the other mammals (which is not a good thing, but it speaks to a certain kind of superiority).

 Our amygdala—the almond-shaped region of the brain responsible for processing fear—responds to threats about 120 milliseconds before our conscious mind even recognizes them.
-This lightning-fast reaction helped our ancestors survive, but in our modern world of social threats rather than physical ones, this same mechanism often misfires spectacularly.
+Which is why an email from Rover can hit your body like you need to fight a bear, even when it's obviously just some annoying website bullshit.

 You can actually feel catastrophizing happening in your body—your heart rate increases, your breathing becomes shallow, your muscles tense up, and you might even feel a knot in your stomach.
-Recognizing these physical signals is the first step to interrupting the cycle.
+For me that's usually the moment where I can tell I'm about to make the whole thing bigger than it is.

 ## How to Stop It